pbakota/galaksijaemu/Readme.Linux.txt

         * Cycle exact CPU emulation (This version still does not do that)
         * Video emulation (read actual data from latch).
 Currently the video output is generated independently from Galaksija.

+v 0.2 - What is new:
+      - The key bindings has slightly changed
+        * F1          - TOGGLE HELP
+        * ESC         - QUIT EMULATOR
+        * F12 + SHIFT - NORMAL RESET
+        * F12         - NMI RESET
+        * F8          - TOGGLE CPU SPEED
+        * F2 + SHIFT  - SAVE MEMORY  (GTP)
+        * F2          - LOAD MEMORY  (GTP)
+      - Now you can save the memory (by default it saves BASIC programs)
+      - You can now load GTP files within emulator.

 This is a Linux port of Galaxy - Galaksija emulator.
 Just a test version.